-Production internships are available in many departments, including stage operations, costumes, electrics, hair and makeup, projected titles and more.
+Production internships are available in many departments, including stage operations, costumes, electrics, hair and makeup and more.

-Costume Crafts 2 position.
-May 18 – July 19.
+Costume Crafts 2 positions.
+May 23 - July 31.
 Assist with craft work including dyeing, distressing, millinery and footwear of costumes for four productions.
 Requires theatrical sewing skills and skill in one or more crafts areas.
 Portfolio required.

 Costume Stitcher 4 positions.
-Mid May – mid July.
+May-August (Dates Vary).
 Assist with construction and/or alteration of costumes for four productions.
 Requires theatrical sewing skills and academic shop experience.
 Portfolio required.

 Hair & Makeup 2 positions.
-June 1 – Aug 23.
-Assist with daily maintenance of wigs; pre-performance application of makeup, wigs and hairstyling for singers; and backstage quick changes.
+June 6 - Aug 28.
+Assist with daily maintenance of wigs; pre-performance application of make-up, wigs and hairstyling for singers; and backstage quick changes.
 Ventilating experience necessary, and a congenial and artist-oriented personality is essential.
+Portfolio required

 Read the blog Intern Insights, where 2013 carpentry/rigging intern Emmet writes about his Glimmerglass internship experience.